 The royal experience doesn’t start and end with food and drink

 Let’s stay on drinks for a moment, shall we?
-The Prince of Wales has a warrant with William Yeoward Crystal for his flutes and glasses, with the Queen opting for Royal Brierley Crystal instead — one of the oldest and most prestigious names in British glassware.
+The King has a warrant with William Yeoward Crystal for his flutes and glasses, and Queen Elizabeth II opted for Royal Brierley Crystal instead — one of the oldest and most prestigious names in British glassware.

-For plating up your throne-worthy dishes, try investing in tableware from Royal Doulton, Wedgewood or Mayfair’s Thomas Goode & Co — the latter of which holds warrants from both the Queen and the Prince of Wales.
+For plating up your throne-worthy dishes, try investing in tableware from Royal Doulton, Wedgewood or Mayfair’s Thomas Goode & Co — the latter of which held a warrant from Queen Elizabeth II.
 Cutlery?
 It’s got to be Grant MacDonald Silversmiths for the fancy stuff, including knives and forks plated in 24 carat gold.
 Swish.